olifog/yamos/README.md

 - find some loser out there to do a proper security audit
 - nix module :)
 - cargo crate :)
+- handle encrypted vaults
+- support binary attachments (images and whatnot)
+- ?- persist credentials? dynamic client registration doesn't persist - credentials are generated but not stored anywhere, so they won't survive a server restart. but maybe this is good

 ## what you'll need